Moving disks from Xen to KVM

 Sequence

 - Measure disks on Xen server, create on KVM server.
-Create the new root disk 10MB larger than its counterpart.1
+Create the new root disk 10MB larger than its counterpart. (( Later we align the original root filesystem at cylinder 1 on this new disk.
+A LVM cylinder is roughly 8MB ))

 - Create a boot disk on the KVM server.
-We make it 4 cylinders long, roughly 32MB.2
+We make it 4 cylinders long, roughly 32MB. (( File backed disk is used rather than LVM owing to grief with GRUB and LVM (

 [kyero@vm02 ~]$ sudo dd if=/dev/zero of=/var/boot-images/mail-boot bs=32901120 count=1